Skip to main content

 • music

-• “Just turn off the in-game music in settings and play your own playlist; this game becomes quite literally the chillest game there is.”
+• “Just turn off the in-game music in settings and slap on your own playlist; this game becomes the chillest game there is.”

-• “It would be really cool if you could upload your own music into the game, as well as have more customization options.”
+• “It would be really cool if you could upload your own music into the game, along with more customization options.”

 • “I get that it's EA but it feels empty, and the looping 45-second song is absolutely grating.”